kyrafld/kyrafld/README.md

 Junior Cloud Engineer
 ---------------------

-I've been learning to code for about 6 months!
-Self-taught and with the Northcoders skills bootcamp.
+I've been learning to code for about 6 months now alongside the help of Northcoders and good old Youtube.

-*   🌍  I'm based in Birmingham,UK
+*   🌍  I'm based in Birmingham UK but I'm nomad at heart!
 *   ✉️  You can contact me at [kyradavis29@outlook.com](mailto:kyradavis29@outlook.com)
-*   🧠  I'm currently teaching myself Python and strengthing my Javascript.
+*   🧠  I'm currently strengthing my Javascript, learning Azure and Python.

 ### Skills
 <p align="left">